 If an artist, author, publisher, the Recording Industry Association of America (RIAA), the Motion Picture Association of America (MPAA), or a law enforcement agency notifies the university that a faculty/staff member or student is violating copyright laws, IMT will provide to the relevant offices within the university information in the form of Internet Protocol (IP) address information and any information from logs to assist in the investigation of the complaint.
 If appropriate, action will be taken against the violator in accordance with university policy.
 In some cases, violations of university policy can result in suspension or revocation of network access privileges without refund of network access fees and/or civil or criminal prosecution under state and federal statutes.

-If you believe that a restriction has been placed incorrectly, contact the IMT Support Desk to request that a site, application, or service be allowed.
+If you believe that a restriction has been placed incorrectly, contact the IMT Support Center to request that a site, application, or service be allowed.
 For this process you will need to provide your name, living area or office location, a current contact number, type of service being blocked (website, application, game, etc.), and a justification as to why the service should be whitelisted.
 Due to the complex nature of peer-to-peer services, IMT will provide best-level effort to seek a solution for legitimate P2P services.
-Fortunately, most popular applications (such as games from Blizzard Entertainment) will automatically fall back to a direct Internet connection if they determine that P2P is not available.
+Fortunately, most popular applications (such as games from Blizzard Entertainment) will automatically fall back to a direct internet connection if they determine that P2P is not available.
 In addition, a number of legal options exist for obtaining access to copyrighted materials.
 A comprehensive list can be found on the Educause website.

 Downloading or distributing copyrighted material—e.g., documents, music, movies, videos, text, etc.—without permission from the rightful owner violates the United States Copyright Act and several university policies.
 While it is true that a number of artists have allowed their creative works to be freely copied, those artists remain very much the exception.
 It is best to assume that all works are copyright-protected except those that explicitly state otherwise.